Reliving How We Got Here: TVF’s Fabric Lineage Over 50 Years

 “Robert was always the innovator, kind of the driver of new products, and then once he got it introduced, I would step in and work on the finer details and ensure we had plenty of inventory,” Bob says.

-Robert adds “In the end, we wouldn’t be as successful as we are today if it were not for Dick Hanzel’s foresight, along with the systems we currently use, coupled with an incredible team within each of our departments.
+Robert adds, “In the end, we wouldn’t be as successful as we are today if it were not for Dick Hanzel’s foresight, Dick Leventhal’s ability to build relationships, and the business systems we currently use, coupled with an incredible team within each of our departments.
 I like to refer to our team as the Dream Team.”

 TVF officially marks 50 years in fabric this October.
 In July, our entire staff gathered in Carmel for TVF Together, a party that has been a half-century in the making.